deephealthproject/workshops/README.md

     * Testing pipelines run on partners’ computers and giving the necessary support

-## Second session (tentative date) 2020-06-04 (Thursday) from 9 AM to 11:30 AM
+## Second session 2020-06-04 (Thursday) from 9 AM to 11:30 AM

   * Presentation of results

+  * Presentation and demo of the back-end

   * Presentation and demo of the front-end

-  * Configuration and programming issues
+  * Configuration and programming issues (if required by any partner)

+## Third session (tentative date) 2020-06-18 (Thursday) from 9 AM to 11:30 AM

+  * T.B.A. it will be HPC+Cloud oriented